Azure/azure-functions-extension-bundles/README.md

 # Overview
-Extension bundle provides a way for non-dotnet function apps to reference and use to Azure Function extension packages written in C#.
-It does that by bundling several of the azure function extensions into a single package and then referencing extension bundle via host.json.
-Below is sample configuration for extension bundles.
+Extension bundles provide a way for non-.NET function apps to reference and use Azure Function extension packages written in C#.
+It bundles several of the Azure Function extensions into a single package which can then be referenced extension via the `host.json` file.
+Below is a sample configuration:

 ```Json
 {